UNINETTSigma2/documentation/help/how_to_write_good_support_requests.md

 Instead of telling us that the example can be found in `~/myexample/` it is much easier for us if you give us the full path, e.g.
 `/home/myuser/myexample/`.
-Use `pwd`to get the full path for your current folder.
+Use `pwd` to get the full path for your current folder.

 The reason is that we don't know where `~` points to in your case.
 We have hundreds of users and we do not remember usernames.
-For the staff `~` will point to a different place (their home folder) and we will have to look up your username and it's an annoying extra step.
+For the staff `~` will point to a different place (their home folder) and we will have to look up your username and it's an extra step that we would prefer to avoid.

 ## Describe the original problem and intent (The XY problem)